Why landing page conversion rates live or die by trust

 - Speaking engagements at recognized industry conferences

-Focus on authentic endorsements from real press mentions and genuine partnerships versus "badge farms" of generic awards or purchased certifications.
-Sophisticated buyers in climate tech recognize the difference—prioritize quality over quantity.
+Focus on authentic endorsements from real press mentions and genuine partnerships rather than accumulating generic awards or purchased certifications.
+Sophisticated buyers in climate tech conduct active due diligence — imagine a procurement lead at a large utility verifying your ARPA-E grant on the DOE database mid-evaluation; that check either confirms or ends the conversation.
+Prioritize signal quality over signal volume.

 Strong headline formula: Specific outcome + relevant audience + timeframe or constraint